openaps/AndroidAPSdocs/docs/EN/Usage/making-sport-with-AAPS.md

 Since even sport as a category is far too imprecise, as the effects of endurance sports differ greatly from strength training, for example, we are trying to break it down by type of sport.

+To be concrete and give you something you can test yourself we arrange the explanaiton around a concrete example and explain to you they action, reactions and effects.

 :::{admonition} more examples wanted
 :class: information
 If you are interested in sharing your experiences, please contact the Documentation Team to discuss how your input can be included.